TONY ABEYTA

 – Trotta-Bono Contemporary, Los Angeles, CA

 I grew up in Gallup, New Mexico in the 1970s, during an era when alcoholism prevailed—with a profound and lasting impact on the Navajo/Diné communities.
-Gallup, a small city along Route 66, is surrounded by Native American reservations with a railroad cutting the town in half.
-It still serves as a commercial epicenter and weekend gathering place.
+Gallup is a small city along Route 66, ringed by Native American reservations and split by the railroad.
+It served as a commercial hub and weekend gathering place—but also as the epicenter of a devastating epidemic of alcoholism within the Navajo/Diné community.

-“GD,” as it was known, referred to Garden de luxe, a cheap Tokay wine produced by Joe G. Maloof & Gallup sales Co.
-It was a notorious swill made from the dredges of low-end California wineries and shipped in on tanker trains, only to be bottled and sold regionally.
-The company produced two main offerings: Garden de luxe and Roma—both potent, inexpensive options widely consumed by street drinkers, many of whom were not welcome in the bars.
-Garden de Luxe no longer exists, except as bad memories to those who witnessed its wrath.
+Locally, “GD” referred to Garden de luxe, a cheap Tokay wine produced by Joe G. Maloof & Gallup Sales Co., notoriously bottled from the dredges of low-end California wineries and shipped in on tanker trains.
+Along with its counterpart, Roma, it was potent, inexpensive, and consumed largely by street drinkers, those unwelcome in bars.
+The drink no longer exists—except as bad memories to those who witnessed its wrath.

+In winter, those who froze to death after drinking were grimly nicknamed “Popsicles” and recorded by police as “203s.”
 The alleys, riverbeds, and foothills were littered with empty bottles.
-Even now, as the sun sets over Gallup, the hills still glitter with broken glass—quietly reminding us of the decades of drinking that took place.
-Many lives were lost during that time, and sadly, the problem persists today.
+Even now, as the sun sets over Gallup, the hills still glitter with broken glass—silent monuments to decades of loss.

-This painting offers a prayer for those who never made it.
+The painting is a prayer for those who never found recovery.